consoledotdev/home/content/tools/server-monitoring.md

       name: vulnerability-management
 ---

-In this article we review the best server monitoring tools for developers and engineers.
-We review both hosted SaaS and self-hosted on-premises monitoring tools to give you the widest view of current server monitoring solutions.
+In this article we review 18 server monitoring services to find the best server monitoring tools for developers.
+We review both hosted SaaS and self-hosted on-premises monitoring tools and assess integrations / plugins, graphs and alerts.

-Researching 18 different server monitoring services, we detail core functionality and assess key requirements including integrations / plugins, graphs and alerts.
-We also considered features like dashboards, events, incident management, runbooks (usually part of alerts) and team collaboration.
-We'll comment on these as useful bonus features if they are present.

 {{< nav-wrapper--open id="wrapper-0" anchor-name="tldr" >}}